hafsa-imtiaz/LostAndFound-web-app/README.md

    spring.datasource.username=root
    spring.datasource.password=your_password
    ```
-   Replace: root with your MySQL username, and you_password with your MySQL password.
+   Replace: root with your MySQL username, and your_password with your MySQL password.

 3. Run the backend:
    - In **VS Code**, open the main class (`LostAndFoundApplication.java`).